- Managing Stress

 Information about the Overcoming series of self–help books.
 Currently available in Libraries across Northern Ireland

-Information and contact details for accessing the Beating the Blues in Northern Ireland.
+Information leaflet with contact details for accessing Beating the Blues in Northern Ireland.

 David Burns, 1999, ISBN 0452281326